suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Some have long passed their first software package publication milestone.
 For me it was only as recent as 2023.
-For the longest time, even the idea of learning to code seemed dizzying, despite having done ample data analysis and visualisation work.
+For the longest time, even the idea of learning to code seemed dizzying, despite having done ample data analysis and visualisation work before then.
 It was as if I wanted to prove you could do complex computations without ever touching the abstract bits.
 Spoiler: I eventually picked it up and started investigating fuzzy text matching procedures some time after.
 While prototyping an Obsidian plugin, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.